Frequently Asked Questions¶

 Although it sounds a bit odd given the name of this package, in principle it is possible.
 The implementation of the modeling framework is indeed completely decoupled from the xarray interface.

 However, the xarray extension provided in this package aims to be the primary, full-featured interface for setting and running simulations from within Python.

 The modeling framework itself doesn’t have any built-in interface apart from a few helper functions for running specific stages of a simulation.
 Any other interface has to be built from scratch, but in many cases it wouldn’t require a lot of effort.
 In the future, we plan to also provide an experimental interface for real-time, interactive simulation based on tools like ipywidgets, bokeh and/or holoviews.

 Will xarray-simlab support Python 2.7.x?¶

 No, unless there are very good reasons to do so.
-The main packages of the Python scientific ecosystem support Python 3.4 or later, and it seems that Python 2.x will not be maintained anymore past 2020 (see PEP 373).
+The main packages of the Python scientific ecosystem support Python 3.x, and it seems that Python 2.x will not be maintained anymore past 2020 (see PEP 373).
 Although some tools easily allow supporting both Python 2 and 3 versions in a single code base, it still makes the code harder to maintain.